Sherry or Port wine?

 The alcohol in Port is usually higher, ranging from 19-21%.

-When to drink
+When to drink these fortified wines?

-In the case of Port, people know it as a sipping wine, only for dessert or for an aperitif.
+In the case of Port wine, people know it as a sipping wine, only for dessert or for an aperitif.
 On the other hand Sherry is one of the most versatile wines in the world, as there is a Sherry for all kinds of food, from an aperitif, main plate to a dessert.

-Port can keep ageing in the bottle, after ageing a couple of years in big tanks (non-oxidized style), or to wooden barrels first and then to the bottle (gently oxidized style), read more here.
+Port wine can keep ageing in the bottle, after ageing a couple of years in big tanks (non-oxidized style), or to wooden barrels first and then to the bottle (gently oxidized style), read more here.
 Moreover, even though most of the time they use two or more vintages, they can also be fermented with just one.

-In the case of Sherry it must be first aged in casks in the solera system for a minimum of 2 years, although most are aged more.
+Sherry wine must age in casks in the solera system for a minimum of 2 years, most are aged longer.
 It also has two styles, oxidized or biological.
-Although, it can undergo a biological ageing first and when the flor dies, the oxidation starts until the wine is ready to be drunk.
+Although, it can undergo a biological ageing first, and when the flor dies oxidative ageing.
 When it is bottled, it means that it is ready to be drunk.
 The use of solera system means that a sherry will never be made with 100% of the same vintage.
 The sherry is always fed with other younger sherries to always have a similar type of sherry, learn more here.